About Elephant Spoken Here

 Elephant Conservation Begins With US.

-About Savannah Crisp, Elephant Advocate: Elephant Spoken Here is written by an elephant loving (since childhood), over-educated, free-spirited individual who is passionate about furthering the cause of helping to save our elephants.
-Besides elephants she loves writing, reading, traveling, and butter (especially on popcorn & freshly baked bread. 🙂 )
+About Savannah Crisp, Elephant Advocate: Elephant Spoken Here is written by an elephant loving (since childhood), over-educated, free-spirited individual who is passionate about furthering the cause of helping to save and protect our elephants.
+Besides elephants she loves writing, reading, figure skating, traveling, and enjoying cream puffs, & with butter, freshly baked bread 🙂 .

 P.S.
 About the Category AbZOOlutely Not** or The Controversy of Zoos & Others Keeping Elephants in Captivity (**A disclaimer about this category …elephants in captivity).
 While there are some Zoos & others that demonstrate exemplary methods of elephant care, unfortunately, they do not represent the “lion’s share”. ) And this category does not include the elephant sanctuary, true/reputable elephant sanctuaries, of course.